emericg/SmartServoFramework/README.md

 Latency over the serial port will limit the number of instructions you can send each second even more than bandwidth limitations.
 A few tips to minimize latency and reduce traffic on your serial bus:
-- You can use [these tips](https://projectgus.com/2011/10/notes-on-ftdi-latency-with-arduino/) to reduce latency on serial ports adapter using FTDI chips!
+* You can use [these tips](https://projectgus.com/2011/10/notes-on-ftdi-latency-with-arduino/) to reduce latency on serial ports adapter using FTDI chips!
-- If you are using Dynamixel devices, you may want to reduce the "Return Delay Time" value to a minimum, from the default of '250' to something like '25'.
-Check what value works for you.
+* For both Dynamixel and HerkuleX devices, you can set the "Status Return Level" / "Ack Policy" to '1' in order to minimize the number of status packets (only if you do not need them), or even '2' to disable them ALL.
+Check your servo manual for more info on this.
-- For both Dynamixel and HerkuleX devices, you can set the "Status Return Level" / "Ack Policy" to '1' in order to minimize the number of status packets (only if you do not need them), or even '2' to disable them ALL.
+* If you are using Dynamixel devices, you may want to reduce the "Return Delay Time" value to a minimum, from the default of '250' to something like '25' (check what value works best for you).
 Check your servo manual for more info on this.

 #### Communication with Dynamixel devices

 > Note: Regular "full-duplex" TTL converters will NOT work with "half-duplex TTL" Dynamixel servos (AX serie, MX "T" serie, XL-320, ...).

 * [USB2AX](http://www.xevelabs.com/doku.php?id=product:usb2ax:usb2ax): Unofficial but awesome device designed to manage TTL communication with your Dynamixels (AX serie, MX-T serie, XL-320, ...).
 * [USB2Dynamixel](http://support.robotis.com/en/product/auxdevice/interface/usb2dxl_manual.htm): Official device that can manage all Dynamixel devices through RS232 / RS485 / TTL communications.
 * Home made TTL half-duplex device: [like this setup](http://savageelectronics.blogspot.fr/2011/01/arduino-y-dynamixel-ax-12.html) from Savage Electronics (in spanish), or [this one](http://www.memememememememe.me/the-dynamixel/) from memememe (in english).

 #### Communication with HerkuleX devices